isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 than running a single server with no HA function at all.

-The ``passive-backup`` configuration is used in situations when an administrator wants to take advantage of the backup servers as an additional storage for leases without a need for running the full-blown failover setup.
-In this case, if the primary server fails, the DHCP service is lost; it requires the administrator to manually start the primary to resume DHCP service.
+The ``passive-backup`` configuration is used in situations when an administrator wants to take advantage of the backup server(s) as an additional storage for leases without running the full-blown failover setup.
+In this case, if the primary server fails, the DHCP service is lost; it requires the administrator to manually restart the primary to resume DHCP service.
 The administrator may also configure one of the backup servers to provide DHCP service to the clients, as these servers should have accurate or nearly accurate information about the allocated leases.
 The major advantage of the ``passive-backup`` mode is that it provides some redundancy of the lease information but with better performance of the primary server responding to the DHCP queries.
 The primary server does not have to wait for acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
-This reduces the response time compared to the load-balancing and ``hot-standby`` cases, in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.
+This reduces the response time compared to the ``load-balancing`` and ``hot-standby`` cases, in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.

 .. note::